mazunki/libprintfmt/README.md

 supports more file descriptors than only stdout and stderr. puts everything on stdout with known prefixes and colours

-overrides fprintf, dprintf, and fprintf. jcheck the header file for other wrapper functions.
+overrides fprintf, dprintf, and fprintf. check the header file for other wrapper functions.

 compile with `-DVERBOSITY=5` for highest trace level. file descriptor numbers lower than verbosity gets filtered away.